nesk/proposal-extension-functions/README.md

 ### Only available in modules

-Extension functions are basically simple: if a function is in the current scope, and you make a method with onto an object, then it acts like an extension function.
+Extension functions are basically simple: if a function is in the current scope, and you call it with a receiver, then it acts as an extension function.

 This is potentially dangerous when the scope is too broad, it could accidentaly make calls to functions available in the global scope.